Ovarian cysts

 Introduction

-Photo of two teenage girls smiling
+Photo of two teenage girls

 Symptoms

 If a cyst ruptures (bursts), it can be felt as a sudden pain – but usually doesn’t cause any other problems.
 The weight of the cyst can sometimes pull on the ovary and cause it to become twisted.
-This leads to sudden, severe, cramping pain on the affected side of the lower abdomen, as well as nausea, vomiting and a high pulse rate.
+This leads to sudden, severe, cramping pain on the affected side of the lower belly, as well as nausea, vomiting and a high pulse rate.

 Causes